EDUCATION IS A LIFELONG PURSUIT

 Program dates:

-- If accepted into the program, students are required to attend and participate Monday - Friday, 9:00 am - 5:00 pm, in Pasadena, California, from June 12 to August 4 (8-week option) or June 12 to August 18 (10-week option).
+3. If accepted into the program, students are required to participate Monday - Friday, 9 am - 5 pm, in Pasadena, California from June 10 - August 2.
+Housing and transportation are not covered or provided.

 *Applicants do not need to be majoring in science.
 We encourage students with general biology and/or general chemistry knowledge and an interest in conducting biomedical research to apply.